 - If the URLs of multiple locations have the same ending, they all use the same banner image.
 For example, if there are two spaces with a channel called 'folder,' they will both use an image called 'folder' as their banner image, even if the parent spaces have different banners set.

-, the file name of the banner would beknowledge base
+, the file name of the banner would beknowledge_base

 /theme/images/banners

-, but your workplace may be configured to use a different location.
-If you are unsure what folder has been configured as the banner folder:- While in your digital workplace, press Ctrl+U(Chrome/Edge/Firefox) or Command+Option+U(Safari) to view the page source.
+- While in your digital workplace, press Ctrl+U(Chrome/Edge/Firefox) or Command+Option+U(Safari) to view the page source.

 imageFolderPath